 Any substance or agent that is to be used with a claim to cure, mitigate, treat or prevent a disease must be approved by medicines agencies like the Food and Drug Administration (FDA) and European Medicines Agency (EMA).
 Development and approval involve all aspects of production, pre-clinical and clinical development plans, the safety and efficacy of the medicine in the intended patient population, and continued follow-up after a marketing authorization has been awarded.
 The regulations are clear, unified and easily available for all to follow, and they are there to safeguard all patients who take the preparations to treat or prevent their disease.
-In short, if there are probiotic formulations that potentially can influence a disease to the benefit of patients, then these should be developed in accordance with the current drug regulations and approved by the medicines agencies.
+In short, if there are formulations that potentially can influence a disease to the benefit of patients, then these should be developed in accordance with the current drug regulations and approved by the medicines agencies.
 This path is clear and unequivocal, albeit expensive and time-consuming.

-IBT is following this path with the development of its medical drug candidate IBP-9414, through rigorous pharmaceutical Chemistry-Manufacturing-Control standards in all steps with GMP according to 21 CFR Part 210/211, dose accuracy following ICH Guidelines for Pharmaceuticals and stringent control of bioburden and microbial purity on final product analysis according to US and Eur Pharmacopoeia.
+IBT is following this path with the development of its drug candidate IBP-9414, through rigorous pharmaceutical Chemistry-Manufacturing-Control standards in all steps with GMP according to 21 CFR Part 210/211, dose accuracy following ICH Guidelines for Pharmaceuticals and stringent control of bioburden and microbial purity on final product analysis according to US and Eur Pharmacopoeia.
 IBP-9414 is now being tested in Phase 3, under IND in the US and under approved Clinical Trial Exemption (CTX) in Spain, France, UK, Israel and Hungary.

 References: